|Apr 26, 2020 (Sun) / 7:00 pm - 9:30 pm

 Phinney Center Concert Hall, Brick Building 6532 Phinney Ave N, Seattle Buy Tickets online or 1-800-838-3006

-“The music swoops and sways in an intoxicating manner, coming together to develop a deep groove … lightning fast collective improvisation … with the percussion and strings developing an exciting rhythmic basis for the music that is thrilling to hear.”
+“The percussion and strings … com[e] together to develop a deep groove … lightning fast collective improvisation … [and] an exciting rhythmic basis for the music that is thrilling to hear.”

 —– Tim Niland, Music and More.